guyrenny/guy-renny-cloudformation/aws-integrations/aws-shipper-lambda/README.md

 ![Static Badge](https://img.shields.io/badge/status-beta-purple)

 ## Overview
-/^/#Created automatically from coralogix/coralogix-aws-shipper#Link to the repo: https://github.com/coralogix/coralogix-aws-shipper/tree/master/
-/^/This template were created automatically from coralogix/coralogix-aws-serverless.To make a change in the template go to the link below/
 Coralogix provides a predefined AWS Lambda function to easily forward your logs to the Coralogix platform.

 The `coralogix-aws-shipper` supports forwarding of logs for the following AWS Services: